Lo185/Penguins_Pipeline_malon-/README.md

 This repository contains a fully reproducible data analysis pipeline using the palmerpenguins dataset.
 The pipeline includes data cleaning, visualization, and reporting functionalities, all packaged for easy execution.
 Dockerization ensures reproducibility and portability across different environments.

+## Data and functions to run pipeline are documented and tested: 5 points;

 ## Data

 This pipeline uses the `palmerpenguins` dataset, which provides measurements for three penguin species: Adelie, Chinstrap, and Gentoo.